AI-and-Blockchain/S23_Algo_Crypt/README.md

 The API and associated frontend require the Node Package Manager and React.js

+The game and algorand components require Python 3.10+

 FOR WINDOWS USERS: the bootstrap scripts are written as linux shell scripts.
 For maximum ease of use, use WSL with this project.

 ### Install and Setup